-Many of you have approached members of the Talbot Research Library staff with questions regarding how the affiliation with Temple University Health System will affect the Library.
+Many of you have approached members of the Talbot Research Library & Media Services staff with questions regarding how the affiliation with Temple University Health System will affect the Library.
 We would like to express to our users that we will remain as the primary information center for all personnel at Fox Chase Cancer Center and continue to provide access to quality resources and information services.

 With this guide, we will endeavor to provide clear answers to some of the most common questions our users have asked us about the affiliation.
 If you still have questions, comments, or concerns after reading this guide, please direct them to us and refrain from contacting staff at a Temple library.